gary-lgy/cs3219-otot-task-d/README.md

 Then type a message and press Enter.

 If you have the subscriber from the previous step open in another terminal window, you should see the message there.

+Similar to subscribers, you can run multiple publishers publishing to the same or different topics.

 ### Stop and remove the containers